jsom1/jsom1.github.io/_walkthroughs/Spectra.md

 ![Shell]({{https://jsom1.github.io/}}/_images/htb_spectra_shell.png)
 </div>

 Finally we've got a shell!
-However we see we're "in as nginx", and we have to find a way to a user (where the flag is!).
+However we see we're "in as nginx", and we have to find a way to the user where the flag is!
 Let's start with manual enumeration.
 The basic shell we have is a nightmare, so let's upgrade it to a fully interactive shell:

 <div class="img_container">
 ![Python shell]({{https://jsom1.github.io/}}/_images/htb_spectra_pty.png)